gpt-lab-summer-2026/trash-sorter/README.md

 ## Hardware

-Trash Sorter is built with a raspberry pi 5, an ESP32-C6, a [spherical actuator joint](https://youtu.be/eXQK8nhIYKk?si=NN3Q2y0jIQY8u60j) (that has two servo motors inside), a camera, and a platform system surrounded by recycling bins.
+Trash Sorter is built with a raspberry pi 5, an ESP32-C6, a [spherical actuator joint](https://youtu.be/eXQK8nhIYKk?si=NN3Q2y0jIQY8u60j) (that has two servo motors inside), a raspberry pi camera, and a platform system surrounded by recycling bins.
 Information on sorted items is shown on a QAPASS 1602A LCD screen.
 One button is used for calibrating the camera and and other button is used for stopping the program.

 ## Software